erikdubois/Themes-Icons-Pack/README.md

 # 2. Numix Daily Sardi theme

-Installed when you install the numix circle icons???
+Installed when you install the numix circle icons.

 This theme has been adapted to be softer on the eyes.
 Background of file-manager is grey.